 G. Other Direct Costs.

 G1.
-We have requested $45,000 over three years to create an extensive database to hold the massive amount of data that this project will generate (see data management plan), including funds for personnel to develop and populate it.
-The funds will be used to develop a secure in-house relational and spatial database that is enabled to link in with R for analyses as well as Genbank, TreeBASE, Morphbank, the Cloud and Github.
+We have requested $70,000 over three years to create an extensive database (Mantle) to hold the massive amount of data that this project will generate (see data management plan), including funds for the equipment and personnel to manage, develop, and maintain it.
+The funds will be used to develop an open access, relational and spatial, web accessible database (Mantle) that is enabled to link to R, Genbank, TreeBASE, and Morphbank.
+Software and database development, management, and support will rely on Amazon Web (cloud) Services and GitHub for information management and sharing between project collaborators and with the greater research community.

 We have also budgeted for a laptop computer for the postdoctoral fellow in Y1 ($1,200).